mantidproject/mantid/docs/source/release/v6.4.0/direct_geometry.rst

 - MSlice is now compatible with ``matplotlib 3.5.0``.
 - Slice plot font sizes can now be changed using the quick options.
 - The default cut algorithm has been changed to ``Integration``.
+- Improved the error message for empty cut plot axes.
+- Modified the default Bragg peak size for interactive cut plots.
+- Improved zooming speed for slice plots with recoil lines.
+- Improved handling of default line widths.

 Bugfixes
 ########

 - The Default Energy Unit menu is no longer empty.
 - The ``Show Legend`` check boxes now appear with the correct state.
+- Fixed colorbar crash when changing scale to logarithmic with negative ``vmax`` value and/or negative/0 ``vmin`` value.
+- Fixed a bug that prevented ``vmin`` from updating when unticking logarithmic scale.
+- Fixed a problem with ignored Bragg peaks on interactive cut plots when flipping axes.
+- Fixed a bug that caused a runtime error when changing between workspaces from same dataset.
+- Fixed an issue with re-opening line dialog for cut plots.

 :ref:`Release 6.4.0 <v6.4.0>`